supermalang/rapidpro-normalizer/README.md

 python /home/user/path/to/rapidpro-mormalizer/src/data/make.py --requesttype getcontacts --fieldgroup contact_fields --datasetname mycontacts
 ```
 2. Edit the `crontab` file
-> *The `crontab` file contains instructions for the cron daemon in the following simplified manner: "**run this command at this time on this date**".*
+> *The `crontab` file contains instructions for the cron daemon in the following simplified manner: "**run this command on this date at this time**".*

 ```bash
 $ crontab -e